 The numbers are out and Prime Day was another massive success for Amazon.
 The e-tailer sold more than 175 million items worldwide and Prime Day sales surpassed the previous year's Black Friday and Cyber Monday combined.

 July 15 also proved to be a huge day for new Prime memberships with more Prime member sign ups than any day in Amazon's history.

 Amazon's own hardware topped the charts once again.
 This year, shoppers doubled down on Alexa devices with screens such as the Echo Show and Echo Show 5.
 The Fire 7 Tablet was the best-selling Amazon tablet and according to Amazon, shoppers also purchased twice as many Fire TV Edition Smart TVs than Prime Day 2018.

-Our favorite Prime Day deals
+Our favorite Prime Day deals (now expired)